Network

 IUCN and SSC

 The International Union for Conservation of Nature (IUCN) is one of the oldest and largest international conservation networks and was formed in 1948.
-It is a membership union with over 1,400 member organisations including States, government agencies, NGOs, indigenous peoples’ organisations, scientific and academic institutions and business associations from over 160 countries.
+It is a membership union with over 1,400 member organizations including States, government agencies, NGOs, indigenous peoples’ organizations, scientific and academic institutions and business associations from over 160 countries.

 The vision of the IUCN is a just world that values and conserves nature.
 They follow the mission to influence, encourage and assist societies throughout the world to conserve the integrity and diversity of nature and to ensure that any use of natural resources is equitable and ecologically sustainable.